kasketis/netfox/README.md

 If you prefer not to use dependency managers, you can integrate netfox into your project manually.

 You can do it by copying the "netfox" folder in your project (make sure that "Create groups" option is selected)

+The above folder contains 3 subfolders: Core, iOS and OSX.

+If you target on iOS keep only Core and iOS folders (remove OSX folder) If you target on OSX keep only Core and OSX folders (remove iOS folder)

 ## Start